AW‘s editor questions the long-term impact of performance enhancing drugs

 On the subject of drugs, it always amuses me when football fans insist the players they watch would never take drugs because the game is all about “skill”.

 I’m not anti-football and I’m enjoying the FIFA World Cup as much as anyone.
 But I’m not naïve enough to think that footballers aren’t tempted to illegally and artificially boost their performance.
-Here’s some damning evidence: 4dfoot.com/2013/02/09/doping-in-football-fifty-years-of-evidence.
+There’s plenty of damning evidence around if anyone wants to search for it.